ckesho/CartraderMockApp/README.md

 # CartraderMockApp
-Example app showcasing my Android and XML, UI design with Adaptors and Views, background service and notification knowledge
+Example app showcasing my knowledge of Android and XML, UI design with Adaptors and Views, background service and notification.

+/* Chris Kesho, 7/15/15, kesho group LLC */